RandyOtoo/Randy_Applied_DataScience_Capstone/README.md

 Is there a relationship between variables such as payload mass, launch site, number of flights, orbits, and the success of the first stage landing?

 ## Methodolgy
-- Data collection methodology:
+- **Data collection methodology**:
 -   Using SpaceX Rest API
 -   Using Web Scraping from Wikipedia
-- Perform data wrangling
+- **Perform data wrangling**
 -   Filtering the data
 -   Dealing with missing values
--  Using One-hot encoding to convert categorical variables to numerical for easy model training.
+* Using One-hot encoding to convert categorical variables to numerical for easy model training.
-- Perform exploratory data analysis (EDA) using visualization and SQL
+* Perform exploratory data analysis (EDA) using visualization and SQL
-- Perform interactive visual analytics using Folium and Plotly Dash
+* Perform interactive visual analytics using Folium and Plotly Dash
-- Perform predictive analysis using classification models
+* Perform predictive analysis using classification models
-- Build, tune, and evaluate classification models to ensure the best results.
+* Build, tune, and evaluate classification models to ensure the best results.